-The vent terminal should be vertical and should terminate outside the building at least 2 ft above the highest point of the roof that is within 8 ft.
+The vent terminal should be vertical and should terminate outside the building at least 2 ft above the highest point of the roof that is within 8 ft. for Model 992B and 10 ft for all other models.
 The vent cap should have a minimum clearance of 4 ft horizontally from and in no case above or below (unless a 4 ft hori-zontal distance is maintained) electric meters, gas meters, regulators and relief equipment.
 The distance of the vent terminal from adjacent public walkways, adjacent buildings, open windows and building openings must be consistent with the NFGC (U.S.) or B149 (Canada).
 Gas vents supported only by flashing and extended above the roof more than 5 ft should be se-curely guyed or braced to withstand snow and wind loads.